Robert Eziakor: Hougang United

-Playing for a host of Singaporean minor league sides, Eziakor signed for Hougang United FC of Singapore's top division in 2013 and was handed the number 20.
+After playing semi-professional football for 6 years, In 2013, Eziakor signed for S.League club, Hougang United and was handed the jersey number 20.
 Registering the most goals for his team in pre-season, he formed a good strike partnership with Guinean Mamadou Diallo, aiming to be on the top scorers charts by the end of the season.
 During an interview, Eziakor maintained that it was difficult for him to get back into shape for professional football since he was less fit from plying his trade with semi-pro clubs.

-The forward has stated that he has enjoyed the vehemence and support of the Hougang HOOLS, his team's fan club during his time there.
+The forward has stated that he has enjoyed the vehemence and support of the club supporters also known as the Hougang HOOLS, his team's fan club during his time there.
+On 25 June 2013, Eziakor announced his retirement from football and joined the backroom staff of the club.